Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Press **F5** to run the application.

 1. The project starts in the Home page.
-Browse **/StoreManager/Create** and click **Save** without filling the form to verify that you get validation messages:
+Browse **/StoreManager/Create** and click **Create** without filling the form to verify that you get validation messages:

  	![Client validation disabled](./images/validated-fields-in-create-page.png?raw=true "Client validation disabled")